ericoporto/ags-manual-wiki/Tumbleweed.md

 In order to give a the player a feedback for actions the author hasn't thought of, unhandled events come into play.
-With a single function, you can achieve something like "That doesn't work" or "I can’t pull that", which makes a game much more authentic and alive.
+With a single function, you can achieve something like "That doesn't work" or "I can't pull that", which makes a game much more authentic and alive.
 The messages itself are defined outside of this function, initially in TemplateSettings.asc

 ---